Resonating Valence Bond States in an Electron-Phonon System

-The zero-temperature phase diagrams of the quantum dimer models Eq.~\ref{RK} on the square and triangular lattices have been extensively studied, with results we briefly summarize here.
-For both cases, $\tau_2=V_2$ is a special point (RK point~\cite{PhysRevLett.61.2376,moessner2011quantum}) whose ground state is an equal amplitude superposition of all dimer configurations in a given topological sector, i.e. a short-ranged RVB state.
-On the square lattice, this point is a quantum critical point separating two different VBS states: staggered (for $V_2>\tau_2>0$) and plaquette (for $0<V_2<\tau_2$)~\cite{PhysRevLett.100.037201,PhysRevB.103.094421}.
-On the triangular lattice, the RVB state exhibits $\mathbb{Z}_2$ topological order and is stable in a range of $\nu_c J <V_2<\tau_2$ with $\nu_c \lesssim 0.8$; two different VBS occur for other ranges of parameters: staggered (for $V_2>\tau_2>0$) and $\sqrt{12}\times \sqrt{12}$ (for $0<V_2<\nu_c \tau_2$)~\cite{PhysRevLett.86.1881,PhysRevB.71.224109}, which we also refer to as ``plaquette VBS'' in the schematic phase diagram Fig.~\ref{PhaseDiagram}.
+The zero-temperature phase diagrams of the quantum dimer models Eq.~\ref{RK} on the square and triangular lattices have been solved, with results we briefly summarize here.
+For both cases, the line along which $\tau_2=V_2$ is special (corresponding to the RK point~\cite{PhysRevLett.61.2376,moessner2011quantum}) and is labeled ``RK'' in Fig.~\ref{PhaseDiagram}.
+Here, an exact ground state is an equal amplitude superposition of all dimer configurations in a given topological sector, i.e. a short-ranged RVB state~\cite{savary2016quantum}.
+The ground states in different topological sectors are exactly degenerate, which leads to topological degeneracy on compact manifolds.
+Through exact evaluations of the dimer correlations~\cite{PhysRevB.66.214513,PhysRev.132.1411,fradkin2013field}, it is known that this point is gapless on the square lattice and gapped on the triangular lattice.